-The skeleton is effected by the storage molecules building up causing deformation of the spine as the body grows.
+The bones are affected by the buildup of cellular waste causing deformation of the spine as the body grows.
 Curvature of the spine (scoliosis) and joint stiffness often also occur in children with MSD.

-Balance issues often start early which may be caused by a combination of the build up of cellular waste in the brain, nervous system, and bones.
-Children usually stop walking and crawling over time.
+Balance issues can appear early in the disease process.
+This may be caused by a combination of the build up of cellular waste in the brain, nervous system, and bones.
+Children usually stop walking and crawling as the disease progresses.

-There is typically severe dry skin on the back, stomach and scalp.
-Features have been described as course.
-Sometimes you can see build up around the eyes and the eyebrows and eyelashes are usually long.
+Children with MSD typically suffer severe dry skin on the back, stomach and scalp.
+Clinically, facial features of MSD children are described as “course”.
+The eyebrows and eyelashes are often usually long.

 MSD is fatal.
-With no current treatment options available, many children do not live past 10 years of age.
+With no current treatment options available, many children do not live past 10 years old.

 The Science of MSD